mvcodeclub/delayed_action/README.md

 # How it works
 DelayedAction intercepts calls to actions you specify.
 If it finds one, it queues up a request to a job which will run the action on a job queue.
 It then redirects to your page, with the UUID of the result.

+The request runs on the thread that services the ActiveJob queue, not the web thread.

 If it sees the UUID on the querystring, it loads the resulting HTML from the database.

 It uses `app.get` to call your functions, and passes on most of the cookies and environment variables to the request so it can be authenticated.